 In lieu of the ten-mill limitation briefly discussed below, the electors of a charter municipality such as the City may establish a different tax rate limitation.
 The electors of the City have authorized the Council to levy, for all purposes of the City, each year a tax of up to the Charter tax rate limitation on all the taxable property in the City without further authorization from the electors, but subject to change by further action of the electors.
 See Ad Valorem Tax Rates.
 No portion of the 10.5-mills can be preempted by another overlapping taxing subdivision.
-In the case of BANs issued in anticipated bonds is used to calculate the millage required.
+In the case of BANs issued in anticipation of un-voted general obligation bonds, the highest annual debt service estimated for the anticipated bonds is used to calculate the millage required.
 These debt service estimates are included in Debt Table C.